When I was in high school, I decided that I needed to like coffee.

 That doesn’t mean you can’t keep other people in your Instagram feed or follow them on Facebook, it just means that if you are a mom who struggles with projects, don’t fill your feed with only project-based homeschoolers.

-AND, when you see another mom doing a project, think to yourself that that’s very nice and keep scrolling.
+AND, when you see another mom doing a project, think to yourself that that’s very nice and move along.

 Note: If you are a sensitive soul, and if you’ve been struggling lately, it might be good to temporarily unfollow some folks.
 It’s OK, you can bring them back into the fold later when you are feeling more confident.